Skip to main content

 • App component contains the application navigation.

-• Component Outlet renders the page navigated to within the App view
+• Component Outlet renders the page navigated to within the App view.
+It acts as a placeholder where the nested routes will be displayed when their path matches the current URL.

 App.jsx